jbat10/KIT325/docs/AVML Usage Guide.md

 If the file is not run as sudo, the user will lack the permission needed to run the file.
 Ensure sudo is present at the start of the command.

-### Mounting a USB drive
+### Mounting a USB drive - THIS PROBABLY DOESNT NEED TO BE HERE

-If your device has not automatically mounted when plugged in.
+If your device has not automatically mounted when connected:
 1. find the name of the drive by running: "sudo fdisk -l".
 2. In the output, locate your device.
 It will generally be /dev/sdb or /dev/sdb1.
 3. from her, create a mount destination.
 An empty directory will suffice